soteria-security/365Inspect/README.md

 * *UserPrincipalName* - UserPrincipalName of the assessor, this is included to reduce the number of times you need to enter credentials in supported modules.
     * Required?
 Yes
 * *ReportType* - Output format of the generated report.
 Current supported vales are HTML (default), CSV, and XML.
     * Required?
 No
+* *Environment* - Specify the Azure Cloud instance to connect to for non-standard/consumer Microsoft 365 tenants.
+    * Required?
+No

 When you execute 365*Inspect* with *-Auth MFA*, it may produce several graphical login prompts that you must sequentially log into.
 This is normal behavior as Exchange, SharePoint etc. have separate administration modules and each requires a different login session.
 If you simply log in the requested number of times, 365*Inspect* should begin to execute.
 This is the opposite of fun and we're seeking a workaround, but needless to say we feel the results are worth the minute spent looking at MFA codes.